 - mentors from the local professionals and elders community

 Through SEAS, students witness the salmon life cycle by visiting a river during spawning, understand bear safety and ecology, and learn traditional plant medicine.

 Students research herring harvest, recipes, ecology, and history, and use remote cameras to capture wildlife on film for interpretive trail signs.

 To compliment activities in the classroom, nonprofit organizations and band councils offer summer internships so high school students can work alongside land and resource officers in their traditional territory.

 For eight weeks the interns analyze deer pellets and survey sea mammals; they set minnow traps and learn about the life cycle of salmon.
 As interns, students gain hands-on experience in biological science, research and resource management, and get a real-life taste of what it’s like to work in these fields.

 - QQS Projects Society

 - Cetacea Lab

 You Can Help!

-You can make a lasting difference for indigenous communities, ensuring their next generation of leaders are connected to their home and empowered through education, mentorship and community support.
+You can make a lasting difference for indigenous communities, ensuring their next generation of leaders are connected to their home and supported by education, mentorship, and strong communities.